Daniel Bernardi: Military career

 Bernardi’s initial stint in the military ended shortly after it began, but out of a desire to live up to the tradition of military service established by his father, who served in the United States Air Force, and stepfather, who served in the United States Marine Corps, he decided to enlist again.
 After receiving a congressional waiver, Bernardi joined the United States Navy Reserve as an intelligence specialist while engaged in his post-doctoral studies (1997).
 During his second stint in the Navy, Bernardi learned about commissioning opportunities within the service and chose to transition from the intelligence community as an enlisted Sailor to the public affairs restricted line as a commissioned officer.
-During his service, Bernardi served as Public Affairs Officer Joint Transportation Reserve Unit (JTRU) 2015-2018, Executive Officer/Acting Commanding Officer U.S. Naval Surface Force U.S. Pacific Fleet 2018-2019, Public Affairs Officer Naval Information Warfare Systems Command NR NAVWAR HQ and participated in a tour of duty in Iraq (which precluded his ability to accept a Fulbright fellowship in 2009), where he trained Iraqi Special Operations Forces (ISOF) and Emergency Response Brigade (ERB) Soldiers on combat camera and media operations, managed US media embeds, including CNN, NBC, AP, US Army and US Navy journalists and photographers.
+During his service, Bernardi served as Mission Public Affairs Officer aboard amphibious transport dock ship USS Cleveland.
+Public Affairs Officer Joint Transportation Reserve Unit (JTRU) at Scott Air Force Base, Illinois, 2015-2018, Executive Officer/Acting Commanding Officer U.S. Naval Surface Force U.S. Pacific Fleet at Joint Base Pearl Harbor–Hickam, Hawaii, 2018-2019, Public Affairs Officer Naval Information Warfare Systems Command NR NAVWAR HQ in San Diego, California and participated in a tour of duty in Iraq (which precluded his ability to accept a Fulbright fellowship in 2009), where he trained Iraqi Special Operations Forces (ISOF) and Emergency Response Brigade (ERB) Soldiers on combat camera and media operations, managed US media embeds, including CNN, NBC, AP, US Army and US Navy journalists and photographers.
 Following his tour in Iraq, Bernardi was the mission public affairs officer for the 2011 iteration of Pacific Partnership, an annual humanitarian assistance initiative sponsored by the United States Pacific Fleet.
 Bernardi managed a team of military (U.S., Australian and New Zealand) and NGO (Project HOPE) photographers, videographers and writers assigned to document and report on the mission.
 During his final tour, Bernardi also served at Joint Task Force Guantanamo (JTF-GTMO) in 2020, during the height of the COVID pandemic.
+Daniel Bernardi retired from the Navy Reserve after 25 years of service.